ten-protocol/go-ten/design/Events_design.md

     event SetFeeProtocol(uint8 feeProtocol0Old, uint8 feeProtocol1Old, uint8 feeProtocol0New, uint8 feeProtocol1New);
 ```

 What these events have in common is that they are not user-specific.
-They represent a general update of the smart contract.
+They represent a general update of the smart

-*Note that they might contain address fields, but these are addresses of smart contracts.*
+contract.
+While they might contain address fields, but these are addresses of smart contracts.

 ### Events APIs in Ethereum, Geth, and common Web3 libraries